Saorr2/samanthaorr444/README.md

 ## Full-Stack Web Development

+In my role, I prioritize putting users first to create a positive experience for them and ensure the websites I create are inclusive, accessible, and easily navigable.
+The user's experience should always be the main focus; incorporating user experience and user interface principles is crucial in web development.

 I'm very passionate about creating accessible, fully functional, responsive, and interactive websites.
 As I continue to cultivate my skills as a web developer, my desire is to transition from a web developer to a software engineer, since I'd like to learn about applications and database software.

+## ⚙️ Coding Languages
+For coding languages, I am proficient in HTML, CSS, and vanilla JavaScript.
+I am passionate about web development, and in my free time, I enjoy deepening my understanding of various coding languages such as Python, Java, and SQL.

  ## ✍🏽 Contact Me
 - Samanthaorr4@gmail.com
 - https://github.com/Saorr2
 - www.linkedin.com/in/samantha-orr-b97aa52b9

-## ⚙️ Coding Languages
-For coding languages, I am proficient in HTML, CSS, and vanilla JavaScript.
-I am passionate about web development, and in my free time, I enjoy deepening my understanding of various coding languages such as Python, Java, and SQL.

 ## 🎓 Goals
 My goal after graduation is to continue strengthening my skills as a web developer and learn as much new information as I can.
 So I will benefit myself by finding a job at a relatively well-known technology company to secure a role as a web developer.
 My main focus after graduating will be to dedicate my time to earning certifications through web development programs.
 To strengthen and hone my skills as a full-stack web developer.